Bukhar-Zhyrau District

 Bukhar-Zhyrau District (Бұқар жырау ауданы, Būqar Jyrau audany) is a district of Karaganda Region in central Kazakhstan.
 The administrative center of the district is the settlement of Botakara.
 Population:

+History

+Formed in 1938 as Voroshilovsky District.
+In 1961, it was renamed into the Ulyanovsk District (the regional center Kolkhoznoye was renamed into the urban-type settlement Ulyanovsk).
+In 1997, the district was merged with Telmansky and renamed the Bukhar-Zhyrau district in honor of the Kazakh akyn Bukhar Zhyrau (the district center was renamed Botakara).

 Geography

 Bukhar-Zhyrau District lies in the Kazakh Uplands.
 1049 m high mount Semizbughy is the highest point in the district.
 Rudnichnoye lake is located near it.